I really #\*$@% want to visit a museum.

 What say you?
 Answers on a postcard, or, alternatively, in the comments.
 And please, if you can reproduce them, show us some of your favourite grawlixes / obscenicons / maledicta!

-- Ali Bahrampour, “Mort Walker, Whose ‘Beetle Bailey’ Was a Comic-Page Staple for Decades, Dies at 94”, The Washington Post. ↢
+Ali Bahrampour.
+“Mort Walker, Whose ‘Beetle Bailey’ Was a Comic-Page Staple for Decades, Dies at 94”.
+Washington Post.

-- John Brownlee, “Quimps, Plewds, And Grawlixes: The Secret Language Of Comic Strips”, Fast Company, July–2013. ↢
+Brownlee, John.
+“Quimps, Plewds, And Grawlixes: The Secret Language Of Comic Strips”.
+Fast Company.

 - As someone who has only recently started reading Scott McCloud’s excellent Understanding Comics: The Invisible Art, I would like to say that I, too, am bursting with lofty, borrowed thoughts on subjects such as the continuum of realism in comics.
 Do yourself a favour and order a copy today. ↢